 15 High Fiber Foods For Children

 The natural sources of dietary fiber are fruits, vegetables, grains, cereals, nuts, and seeds.
+The good news is that these sources are tasty and you do not have to force it on your child.
 You can use these food groups in various combinations to prepare nutrient and fiber-rich dishes for your child.

 High-fiber bran cereals contain wheat bran and other fiber sources, like psyllium husk.
 The bran is an essential part of a whole-grain that provides high amounts of fiber, B-vitamins, iron, copper, zinc, magnesium, antioxidants, and phytochemicals (8).
 Read the nutrition label carefully and select options that contain: